jtlapp/kysely-code-sync/README.md

 # kysely-code-sync

-Utility for keeping tests and code segments in sync with the Kysely repo
+Utility for keeping code and tests in sync with the Kysely repo